nicolechung/redconservatory-blog/content/blog/on-gatsby-and-switching-to-netlify/index.md

 Maybe if I get annoyed with it at some point I will swap in another styling system I like better, and rewrite all my existing CSS.
 But probably not.

 ### Is Gatsby easier than Wordpress?
-This is about if you want to actually modify your starter template, which I did.
-If you just want to go with exactly what the template has you can skip all of this and just go to the Netlify part.
+Note: This is about if you want to actually modify your starter template and / or customize your blog a bit, which I did.
+If you just want to go with exactly what the template has, you can skip all of this and just go to the Netlify part.

 For some reason I thought Gatsby would have a super simple learning curve.
 It kind of does...if you've been a React developer for years and also have some familiarity with Wordpress.
 Oh, and you know a bit of NodeJS and GraphQL.